kiranshashiny/Node.js_MongoDB_Express_Database/README.md

 npm install express
 npm install mongodb

-### To run the code
+### Initialize the NPM environment and start the code.

 	npm init

 	node app.js

-mongodb 3.0.8 is required for running this successfully.
+mongodb v3.0.8 is required for running this successfully.

 	$ npm install mongodb@3.0.8
 	npm WARN nodetest@1.0.0 No description